Kong/docs.konghq.com/src/gateway/kong-production/install-options/helm-quickstart-enterprise.md

 ## Kind Kubernetes

-This path will guide you through deploying {{site.base_gateway}} to a local Kind Kubernetes cluster.
 Kind or "Kubernetes-in-Docker", is a tool for running local Kubernetes clusters in Docker containers.

-With this guide you can deploy a Kind Kubernetes cluster and then use Helm to install {{site.base_gateway}}.
-Please ensure your local system meets the dependencies below before continuing.

-{:.note}
-> Kong services will be published to localhost at the domain name `https://kong.127-0-0-1.nip.io`.
-The [nip.io](https://nip.io) service is used to automatically resolve this domain to the localhost address.
+These instructions will guide you through deploying {{site.base_gateway}} to a local Kind Kubernetes cluster.

 ## Dependencies